Ireland’s best loan rates

 Our advice is always shop around to compare interest rates and total costs.
 A loan calculator is a handy way to work out what you can afford to borrow and repay monthly.
 At the moment fixed rate loans are more expensive then variable rate loans, but the interest rate may go up or down throughout the period of the credit agreement.

 When you find a great loan deal don’t be tempted to borrow more than you need and repay it as soon as possible to keep interest costs down.
+Remember, failure to meet repayments can negatively impact your credit rating and your ability to access credit in the future.

 The best loans have a low APR (Annual Percentage Rate) and are flexible, so you can pay it back on your own terms and reduce loan costs.